aroberge/avantpy/docs/source/tracebacks_upper.rst

     function name is not known to Python.
     Most often, this is because there is a spelling mistake; however, sometimes it is because it is used before being defined or given a value.
-    In your program, the unknown variable or function is 'c'.
+    In your program, the unknown name is 'c'.

 NobreakFirstError